SakchamPandey/CODSOFT/README.md

 # CODSOFT
-A Calculator and Porttfilo Which i was completed during CODSOFT internship
+A Calculator and Porttfilo Which i was completed during CODSOFT internship.